vedi/knowledge-base/src/documents/unity/grow/Grow_Leaderboards.html.md

 ## Overview

 GROW Leaderboards lets you turn your game into a competition, by showing users their friends' progress.
 This will keep your users engaged and informed of where they stand compared to others.
+Your users can use their favorite social network to login into Leaderboards.
-With LEADERBOARDS you can:
+With Leaderboards you can:

 - Create a leaderboard of all the user's friends playing your game.
 - Pop up a friend's better score in a level just completed by the user.
-- A lot more ... you can create your own use cases and even share them with others on http://answers.soom.la.
+- A lot more ... you can create your own use cases and even share them with others on SOOMLA's [Forums](http://answers.soom.la).

 ## Integration